 If there’s one thing I know how to do, it is how to master a personal statement format.
 I have written over 50 personal statements in my lifetime.
 I think the hardest part is developing your writing voice.
 The first personal statement I ever wrote was the one when I applied to college.
 Then came the personal statement when applying for numerous college scholarships.
 After that, I applied to dental school, and then medical school.
 I wrote numerous personal statements due to secondary applications that were specific to each school.
 Anyway, my point is, I have a lot of experience writing personal statements.
 I have put together my top five tips of mastering your personal statement format in order to get accepted, ANYWHERE!
+If you would like personalized assistance with your personal statement editing please make sure to visit EssayEdge where a team of Ivy league professionals will proofread and brainstorm ideas for your next essay.

 1. Define Your Career Interest